segmentio/segment-docs/src/unify/data-graph/data-graph.md

 ### 3c: Define relationships

 Now define your relationships between your entities.
-The Data Graph supports three types of relationships:
+Similar to the concept of [cardinality in data modeling](en.wikipedia.org/wiki/Cardinality_(data_modeling)), the Data Graph supports 3 types of relationships below.
-- Profile:entity relationship.
-This is the first level of relationships
-- 1:many relationship
-- Many:many relationship

 All relationship types require you to define the relationship slug, name, and related entity.
 Each type of relationship has unique join on conditions.
+- **Profile-to-entity relationship:** This is a relationship between your entity table and the Segment Profiles tables, and is the first level of relationship.
+- **1:many relationship:** For example, an `account` can have many `carts`, but each `cart` can only be associated with one `account`.
+- **many:many relationship:** For example, a user can have many `carts`, and each `cart` can have many `products`.
+However, these `products` can also belong to many `carts`.

 #### Define profile-to-entity relationship
-This is the first level of relationships and a unique type of relationship between Segment profile entity and a related entity.
+This is the first level of relationships and a unique type of relationship between the Segment profile entity and a related entity.

 | Parameters       | Definition                                                                                                                                                                                                 |
 | ---------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |